 Each topic has an information screen (circled I in the upper right of the screen) that includes (1) “How To” explaining how to input your example and how to use the features specific to that demonstration.
 (You should read this the first time you use each topic because some features may not be obvious.), (2) “Background” a textbook-like page that explains in detail the mathematics demonstrated, and (3) “Examples” discussing one or more examples of the concept.

 The set-up screen (chevron upper right) allows the user to enter the example they want.
 This then changes to a pull-down screen.
-The screen-shot below is the set-up screen for “The Area Under a Curve” demonstration.
-Note the Riemann rectangles available from the set up screen.
+The screenshot below is the set-up screen for “The Area Under a Curve” demonstration.
+Note the Riemann rectangles available from the set-up screen.

 The resulting graph is shown next for 3 right Riemann sum rectangles.
 By clicking on the “+” or “-“ in the bottom right, you can increase or decrease the number of rectangles one at a time; by holding the “+” sign the number increases rapidly to demonstrate n → ∞.
-The upper and lower limits may specified on the set-up screen or be dragged from the graph.
+The upper and lower limits may be specified on the set-up screen or be dragged from the graph.
 The current area of the rectangles is shown in the lower left.

-The next illustrations shows the “Disk Method” section.
+The next illustration shows the “Disk Method” section.
 The lower graph shows the individual rectangles; the upper shows the 6 rectangles rotated around the line y = –1/2.
 The “+” button increases the number of rectangles.